 Prešov is Slovakia's third-largest city and functions as the administrative and cultural centre of the Prešov Region.
 Its old town, centred on Hlavná and the squares feeding off it, has a density of heritage architecture that gives the street an unusual quality of weight for a city of this size.
 That physical character shapes what dining and drinking look like here: venues that work with the fabric of the street tend to last longer than those that import a format from elsewhere without adaptation.

-The peer set on and around Hlavná includes Dublin Cafe and Steak House Preshow, which occupy different points on the formality spectrum.
+The comparable set on and around Hlavná includes Dublin Cafe and Steak House Preshow, which occupy different points on the formality spectrum.
 POETIKA sits between them in format terms: more composed than a pub-adjacent café, less event-driven than a dedicated steakhouse.
 That middle register is where the bistro format does its most useful work, because it absorbs more types of visit without forcing the guest to calibrate their occasion in advance.

 Across Slovakia more broadly, the independent bistro has proved its resilience in smaller cities precisely because it avoids over-specialisation.
 Venues like Focus Restaurant in Zilina and Cafe Sissi in Trencin demonstrate how a thoughtfully assembled mid-range format can anchor a dining culture in regional cities without relying on the volume economics that sustain larger operations.
 The pattern is consistent enough to constitute a trend rather than a coincidence.